Erin is a writer and content creator from Georgia, United States. She loves coffee, books, and puppies.

 75. Make some quick apple cider.
 If you're running low on time, simply add a little cinnamon to some apple juice and heat it in the microwave.

-76. Make some homemade ice cream to complement all the pies you'll be eating.
+76. Make homemade ice cream to complement all the pies you will eat.

 77. Pick out some trendy school supplies.
 You and your kids will be excited to work and learn with some fun new notebooks and pencils.